Our Strategic Programs

 Our Strategic Programs are our flagship strategies for impact.
 The Programs bring together multiple Labs across Garvan, along with partners in other organisations.
 They focus on an area of science where Garvan has distinctive strengths and critical mass.
 The Programs are actively focused on taking research discoveries all the way through to clinical impact, to improve health and change lives.

-Rare genetic diseases collectively affect 2 million Australians and hundreds of millions worldwide.
-Rare disease can affect any of the body’s systems and often have a profound and devastating impact on health and quality of life.
+Rare diseases are individually rare but collectively common, and directly impact around 300 million people worldwide, including two million Australians.
+Rare diseases can affect any of the body’s systems, and can have severe and devastating impacts on health and quality of life.

 Cancers, autoimmune diseases, neurological conditions, respiratory conditions, most cardiovascular conditions, and more: these are all ‘complex diseases’, with many contributing genetic and non-genetic factors.
 Together, complex diseases are by far the biggest contributor to disease burden worldwide – yet they are immensely challenging to study at the level of our genes and our cells.

-The vision of the Complex Diseases Program is to understand how our genetic risk for complex diseases acts at the level of our individual cells – and to use this information to develop next-generation therapies that improve the health of millions living with complex disease.
+The vision of the Genomics-led Drug Discovery Program is to understand how our genetic risk for complex diseases acts at the level of our individual cells – and to use this information to develop next-generation therapies that improve the health of millions living with complex disease.

 Powering up the immune system’s cells